 French Country & French Provincial Home Design Ideas

-French country is actually a pretty popular interior design style today, kind of like a more European shabby chic.
+French country is actually a pretty popular interior design style today, like a more European shabby chic.
 There are a few cool ways to incorporate this look in your home, which will give you the sweet French cottage vibes from Belle’s hometown of Villenuve.

 One of the highlights of French country decorating is the use of repurposed windows, French doors, or vintage shutters as chic wall art.
 Get something that doubles as a mirror to add some functionality to this fun piece.
 Next, add some fun French inspired decorative accents like a roman numeral wall clock with a fun flower motif.
 Finally, throw in a few burlap throw pillows with the classic faded print that screams vintage France, and you’ve got yourself a recipe for chic relaxation.